wp-plugins/tags-all-in-one/readme.txt

 === Tags all in one ===
 Contributors: teastudio.pl
 Donate link: http://www.teastudio.pl/
-Tags: tags, tag cloud, tags cloud, tags list, custom post types tags cloud Requires at least: 3.6
+Tags: tags, tag cloud, tags cloud, tags list, custom post types tags cloud, taxonomies tags cloud Requires at least: 3.6
 Tested up to: 4.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Displays the tags cloud for selected post type (taxonomy).
+Displays the tags cloud for selected post or post type (taxonomies).

 == Description ==

-**Tags all in one** is a widget that allows you to present the tag cloud of the selected post types into Wordpress.
-With the help of the widget, you can easily determine the amount of the displayed items, font size and the display order.
+**Tags all in one** is a widget and a shortcode generator that allows you to present the tag cloud of the selected post types into Wordpress.
+With the help of the widget and shortcode generator, you can easily determine the amount of the displayed items, font size and the display order.

 = Now available in the following Languages: =